10 LinkedIn Profile Summaries That We Love (And How to Boost Your Own)

 - Uses keyword-rich language.

-Rachel stands out because she:
+Genevieve stands out because she:

 10. Aliza proves she’s intellectually curious with a successful track record — she doesn’t just say she is